Toward a Unified Framework for Debugging Concept-based Models: A Unified Framework for Debugging CBMs

+We propose a new unified framework -- based on the right for the right reasons (RRR) principle~\cite{ross2017right} -- that, in contrast with existing solutions, is designed for the more realistic case of CBMs affected by multiple, different bugs.

-Before proceeding, we need to define what we mean for an explanation $\expl(\vx, y)$ to be ``high-quality''.
-Intuitively, this ought to depend on the quality of the learned concepts $\vc$ and aggregation weights $\vw(\vx)$.
+The RRR principle is straightforward: the goal is to ensure that the model outputs accurate \emph{predictions} that are justified by high-quality \emph{explanations}.
+In order to make this concrete, we need to define what we mean for an explanation $\expl(\vx, y)$ to be ``high-quality''.
+Intuitively, for CBMs explanation quality depends on the quality of the learned concepts $\vc$ and aggregation weights $\vw(\vx)$.
 We unpack this intuition as follows:

 \begin{defn} A set of concepts $\vc$ is high-quality for a decision $(\vx, y)$ if: \begin{itemize}